fastmcp-me/learning-hour-mcp/README.md

 ```

 ### `analyze_repository`
 Analyzes a GitHub repository to find real code examples for Learning Hours.
+Uses GitHub MCP integration to search for specific code patterns.

+**Requirements:** Requires `GITHUB_TOKEN` environment variable to be set.

 **Input:**
 ```json